FIHA: Autonomous Hallucination Evaluation in Vision-Language Models with Davidson Scene Graphs: Introduction

 \section{Introduction}

 Large Vision-Language Models (LVLMs) such as MiniGPT-4 ~\cite{minigpt4} and LLaVA ~\cite{liu2023llava}, which extend Large Language Models (LLMs) by incorporating visual encoders, such as CLIP \cite{DBLP:conf/icml/RadfordKHRGASAM21}, have shown prominent capabilities in visual understanding and generation~\cite{zhang2024vision}.
-However, LVLMs suffer from the issue of hallucination, which can lead to misinterpretation or erroneous assertions of the visual inputs, thus hindering the performance of models in multi-modal tasks~\cite{huang2023survey,DBLP:journals/corr/abs-2402-11414}.
+However, LVLMs suffer from the issue of hallucination, which can lead to misinterpretation or erroneous assertions of the visual inputs, thus hindering the performance of models in multi-modal tasks~\cite{huang2023survey,DBLP:journals/corr/abs-2402-11414,DBLP:conf/aaai/ZhangJG25}.
 Specifically, the models may describe objects that do not exist in the image or incorrect object attributes and relations between objects.
 Generating such unreliable content will greatly reduce the model's credibility.
 Therefore, it is crucial to establish a benchmark for evaluating the hallucination level of LVLMs.

 Previous studies \cite{li2023evaluating,wang2023evaluation,wang2023llm}, as shown in Table \ref{sample-table}, primarily employ a Question Generation (QG) module to create a set of validation questions and expected answers (\ie Q\&A pairs) for hallucination evaluation.
 These generated questions are then used to evaluate hallucinations in LVLMs.
 Despite the compelling success of the existing work, they still face two main challenges: (1) The existing work overlooks the dependency between different kinds of questions.
-For example, if the answer to ``Is there a bike?'' is no, dependent questions like ``Is the bike yellow?'' should be skipped.
+For example, if the answer to ``Is there a bike?'' is no, dependent questions like ``Is the bike yellow?'' should be skipped, detailed explanations can be found in the Appendix \ref{app:explanation}.
 (2) Additionally, most prior work heavily relies on human annotations \cite{wang2023llm} or LLMs \cite{li-etal-2023-halueval} to generate Q\&A pairs used in hallucination evaluation, which can be costly or labor-intensive.

 To mitigate these limitations, we propose Fine-grained Hallucination Evaluation (FIHA), an automatic evaluation framework for assessing fine-grained and diverse hallucinations in large-scale vision-language models.
 The framework accepts either images or captions as input and generates Q\&A pairs by extracting objects, attributes, and entity relations.
 It then formulates diverse questions (e.g., ``what'', ``who'', ``which'', etc.) that allow for free-form responses.
 By integrating BLIP-2 \cite{li2023blip} for caption generation, Fast R-CNN \cite{girshick2015fast} for feature extraction, and a question-generation template, our pipeline enables fully automatic Q\&A generation without relying on LLMs or manual annotations.